YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZREALSTOR
 ---------------

 $ZREALSTOR contains the total memory (in bytes) allocated by the YottaDB process, which may or may not actually be in use.
-It provides one view (see also `$ZALlocstor <./isv.html#zallocstor>`_ and `$ZUSedstor`_) of the process memory utilization and can help identify storage related problems.
+It provides one view (see also `$ZALLOCSTOR`_ and `$ZUSEDSTOR`_) of the process memory utilization and can help identify storage related problems.
 YottaDB does not permit $ZREALSTOR to be SET or NEWed.

 ---------------
 $ZRELDATE